neekho/CEU-Student-Enrollement/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This is for performing CRUD operations in relation to managing students in a given organization.
 Currently the main focus of the project is to build a RESTful API with JWT.
-Improvement of the front-end will began soon.
+Addition of front-end will began soon, along with the integration of all API functions.

 Features:
 * Helpful error messages when a bad request happens.